Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Method

-Motivated by the above experimental findings, we propose a novel gradient de-conflict algorithm named DR-MGF, which follows a disentanglement-and-fusion paradigm.
-In the disentanglement phase, DR-MGF simultaneously evaluates the task-specific importance of filters and optimizes the filters.
-Specifically, when conducting mini-batch training of certain task, DR-MGF combines the learnable task-importance variables with the normalized filters in a weight normalization manner.
-Then in the fusion stage, DR-MGF utilizes a meta-weighted gradient fusion policy to synthesize the gradients of individual tasks based on the task-importance variables.
-The main steps of the proposed DR-MGF are illustrated in \textbf{Algorithm} \ref{meta-GF}. \floatname{algorithm}{Algorithm} {\textbf{Input:}} {\textbf{Output:}}
+Motivated by the above experimental findings, we propose a novel gradient de-conflict algorithm named DR-MGF, which follows a disentanglement-and-fusion paradigm in each training epoch as shown in Fig. \ref{fig1}.
+In the disentanglement phase, DR-MGF simultaneously evaluates the task-specific importance of filters and calculates gradients for each task independently.
+Then, in the fusion stage, DR-MGF utilizes a meta-weighted gradient fusion policy to synthesize the gradients of all tasks based on the task-specific importance variables.
+The main steps of the proposed DR-MGF are illustrated in \textbf{Algorithm} \ref{meta-GF}.